Newborn Essentials 2023: Your Ultimate Baby Checklist

 What do I need to buy for nappy changes before my baby arrives?

 Let's start with the changing essentials.
-According to the NHS you'll need a few packs of newborn disposable or reusable cloth nappies.
-The Baby Academy recommends bringing a pack of 20 with you if you are planning on giving birth in a birthing unit or hospital.
+According to the NHS, you'll need a few packs of newborn disposable or reusable cloth nappies.
+The Baby Academy recommends bringing a pack of 20 with you if you plan on giving birth in a birthing unit or hospital.
 You'll need cotton wool (to be used with water) or gentle (ideally 99% water) and alcohol-free wipes, a changing mat and a barrier cream to prevent nappy rash.

 What cots, cribs and bedding do I need to buy before my baby arrives?

 As for sleeping, your baby will spend the first few months sleeping in your room, in a crib beside your bed.
-Invest in a portable crib - whether a Moses basket that you can move around the house during the day, a carrycot or a crib made especially to be placed beside your bed.
+Invest in a portable crib - whether a Moses basket that you can move around the house during the day, a carrycot or a crib made especially to be placed beside your bed (also known as a next-to-me cot).
 When you move your baby to the nursery you might want to switch to a cot.
-Both cribs and cots come should come with a flat, firm mattress that, as the NHS states, 'fits snugly, leaving no gaps'.
+Both cribs and cots should come with a flat, firm mattress that, as the NHS states, 'fits snugly, leaving no gaps'.

 SnuzPod 4 Baby Bedside CribSnuzPod